-This review of Aviva’s lifetime mortgages is one of a series of equity release reviews, which take a close look at leading providers, so you can compare the various types of plan available and consider which might be most appropriate for you.
+This Aviva lifetime mortgage review is one of a series of equity release reviews, which take a close look at leading providers, so you can compare the various plans available and consider which might be most appropriate for you.

 Most recently, Aviva has won ‘Best Equity Release Lender’ and ‘Best Equity Release Lender Customer Service’ at the What Mortgage Awards 2020.